kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 the max cap, there is more risk to node stability expected.
 This change is of interest to be tested in the alpha period by end users, and is why it is still included with API opt-in even though the risks are higher.
-That being said it is still a relatively conservative change in an effor to minimize the unknown changes for fast feedback during alpha, while improved benchmarking and testing occurs.
+That being said it is still a relatively conservative change in an effort to minimize the unknown changes for fast feedback during alpha, while improved benchmarking and testing occurs.
 For a hypothetical node with the max 110 pods all stuck in a simultaneous `Rapid` CrashLoopBackoff, API requests to change the state